 Welcome to Dickinson High School.
 This handbook is provided to help you understand your responsibilities as a member of the student body.
 Read it carefully and refer to it from time to time.
 Share it with your parents.
 It is our hope that you will make the most of the fine educational opportunities offered at Dickinson High School.
 The administration and faculty extend best wishes for a successful and enjoyable school year.

-Ron Dockter, Principal Jay Hepperle, Assistant Principal Guy Fridley, Activities Director
+Jeffrey Brandt, Principal Randy Cranston, Assistant Principal Holly Schild, Assistant Principal Guy Fridley, Activities Director

-Vision Statement "Empowering All Learners to Succeed"
+Vision Statement "Success for All"